plantasia-space-org/docs.plantasia.space/docs/01-audios/00-overview.md

   <h1 style={{margin: 0}}>Overview</h1>
 </div>

-:::warning Work in progress
-This page documents features that are still in development and will be available soon.
-Details may change as we continue building plantasia.space.
+:::info Audios
+Audios are the base elements of regenerative music inside plantasia.space.
 :::

-Audios are the base elements of regenerative music inside plantasia.space.
-Each sound is released by an xPlorer so others can listen, recreate, and reshape it inside worlds and collections.

-Use this section to understand how Audios are created, refined, released, and explored.
+An Audio can be a **sample**, a **loop**, or a **full release track**.
+Most importantly, it can be a finished piece of music published so others can recreate it, remix it, and regenerate it into new forms.

+Audios are designed to evolve through exploration, transformation, and reuse.

+## Where Audios live

+Each Audio belongs to an **Entangled World** by default, and can be played in other worlds depending on the permissions of who is playing.

+The world provides the visual, narrative, and contextual space in which the Audio is explored.

+When you upload an audio, you need to set a default **Orbiters** that transform the Audio through interaction, this audio also can be played in other Orbiters depending on the permissions of who is playing.

+## What this section covers

+- **Release**: upload and publish a new Audio
+- **Edit**: update metadata, visuals, and settings
+- **Use**: Play with normal Player or with Orbiters